mendix/docs/content/en/docs/refguide/modeling/pages/button-widgets/create-a-custom-save-button.md

 ## 3 Recreating the Default Save Behavior

-To recreate the default Save behavior, do the following:
+The button you just created calls an empty microflow that does not do anything yet.
+To recreate the default Save behavior for this button, do the following:

 1. Right-click the new **Save** button and select **Go to on click microflow** to open the new microflow.
 The microflow should look like this: